The Ops Leader's Guide to Operationalizing AI

 Impactful AI strategy depends on good data - but you're more ready than you think

 Data has been at the core of the AI conversation since the very beginning.
-Name a new outlet, analyst or consultancy and the odds are high they’ve published something to the tune of “Get your data AI-ready.”
+Name a news outlet, analyst or consultancy and the odds are high they’ve published something to the tune of “Get your data AI-ready.”
 We don’t disagree - quality data is essential for any operationalized AI strategy.

 But why are we focusing the conversation on data as a problem to overcome, rather than our most powerful vehicle for change?

 Leveraging AI to deliver better data at scale is one of the biggest opportunities to flex the power of LLMs.
 And it doesn’t require a fundamental transformation to how we do business.
-Companies already have the infrastructure to impact large-scale initiatives with data and business teams are already trained to integrate data powered personalization and decisionmaking in to their daily work.
+Companies already have the infrastructure to impact large-scale initiatives with data and business teams are already trained to integrate data powered personalization and decision-making in to their daily work.
 In this way, AI used correctly can be both the impetus to change and the solution.

 An AI strategy that starts in the data warehouse can have cascading impacts across the business - and when it comes from ops, the transformation required doesn’t have to be disruptive.